jamesquinlan/dsc-techstack/topics/latex.md

 ```

 As with unordered lists, each entry must be preceded by the control sequence `\item`, which will automatically generate the number labeling the item.
-The enumerate labels consist of sequential numbers starting at one.
+The enumerated labels consist of sequential numbers starting at one.